Potential Earnings Range:

 Per year after graduation

-In the Advanced Fire Management training program, you will earn industry-recognized credentials from such organizations as the International Society of Arboriculture (ISA), the Professional Landcare Network (PLANET) and the North American Board of Certified Energy Practitioners (NABCEP).
-Students should also earn a state-issued learner’s permit and driver’s license upon completion of the program.
+In the Advanced Fire Management training program, you will earn industry-recognized credentials from such organizations as the National Wildfire Coordination Group (NWCG) and the Federal Emergency Management Association (FEMA).
+Students should also earn a chainsaw, pumps and water use certification.

 * Salary information comes from the U.S. Department of Labor’s Bureau of Labor Statistics, Occupational Employment and Wage Statistics Program and is provided for planning purposes only.
 Actual salary will depend on student skill level, credentials earned, experience level and location.